baskinc049/baskinc049/docs/resume.md

 <br/>

 #### **Health Professional Shortage Areas (HPSA) (2018)** - [<a href="https://www.schealthviz.sc.edu/health-professional-shortage-areas" target="_blank">https://www.schealthviz.sc.edu/health-professional-shortage-areas</a>]
 Classic ArcGIS StoryMap showcasing designated Health Professional Shortage Areas (HPSAs) in South Carolina.
-This application was self-hosted on a local webserver to allow for extended customization of the Story.
+This application was self-hosted on a local web server to allow for extended customization of the Story.

 <br/>